 Process for requesting authorization to plan and prioritization of new degree programs will include:

-Prior to beginning preparation of the required documentation, please contact the Graduate School (George Hodge at firstname.lastname@example.org) or Division of Academic & Student Affairs (Barbara Kirby at email@example.com) to obtain the most current electronic copy of Appendix A and an assigned proposal tracking number.
+Prior to beginning preparation of the required documentation, please contact the Graduate School (George Hodge at email@example.com) or Division of Academic & Student Affairs (Barbara Kirby at firstname.lastname@example.org) to obtain the most current electronic copy of the "Request to Plan" [or click on the above form title] and to obtain an assigned proposal tracking number.

 Once completed, the documents are to be submitted to the appropriate College(s) for review.
 Upon approval at the College level the documents will be submitted to the Office of the Provost (Retta Clemons at email@example.com) for inclusion on the agenda for the next regularly scheduled academic program planning session of the Council of Deans.
 The Lead Dean(s) will present the proposed academic program to the Council of Deans who will then make a recommendation to the Provost.
 The Provost will then make a final decision and communicate that decision to the program faculty.

 Planning documents received in the Office of the Provost on or before September 1st* will be evaluated during the second Council of Deans meeting in September and those received on or before February 1st being evaluated during the second Council of Deans meeting in February.

 The recent practice at UNC-GA has been to ask the campus to prioritize requests for new degree programs.
 In addition to evaluating requests to plan during the September and February Council of Deans meeting, the Council will also recommend to the Provost the University’s priorities relative to new degree programs.
 It is important to recognize that: 1) this is advisory to the Provost, 2) the priority may change as new programs are proposed and/or approved by UNC-GA, and 3) this priority ranking is advisory to UNC-GA and may or may not dictate planning at the UNC-Board of Governors level.